recombee/node-api-client/README.md

 const NUM = 100;

 // We will use computers as items in this example
-// Computers have three properties
+// Computers have four properties
 //   - price (floating point number)
 //   - number of processor cores (integer number)
 //   - description (string)
+//   - image (url of computer's photo)

 // Add properties of items
-client.send(new rqs.Batch([new rqs.ResetDatabase(), //TODO
+client.send(new rqs.Batch([
     new rqs.AddItemProperty('price', 'double'),
     new rqs.AddItemProperty('num-cores', 'int'),
     new rqs.AddItemProperty('description', 'string'),
-    new rqs.AddItemProperty('time', 'timestamp')
+    new rqs.AddItemProperty('time', 'timestamp'),
+    new rqs.AddItemProperty('image', 'image')
   ]))
   .then((responses) => {
     //Prepare requests for setting a catalog of computers